danforthcenter/plantcv/docs/nir_tutorial.md

 #### Start of the Main/Customizable portion of the pipeline.

 The image selected by the -i flag is read in.
-The device variable is just a counter so that each debug image is labeled in numerical order.

 Lets start by using a background subtraction approach to object identification